rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > Extent of manifestation: <CITE>16 pages</CITE>
 > Note on extent of manifestation: <CITE>Pages 4-16 also numbered 196-208</CITE>

-<a name="5.201.3.7">5.201.3.7</a> If the extent is not fully recorded in the extent of manifestation element (when, e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important. (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.8.4](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.8.4)).
+<a name="5.201.3.7">5.201.3.7</a> If the extent is not fully recorded in the extent of manifestation element (when, e.g., the sequences are exceedingly numerous), record all the sequences in a note on extent of manifestation if considered important (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.8.4](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.8.4)).

 <a name="5.201.3.8">5.201.3.8</a> If misleading or incorrect numbering is recorded in the extent element, provide an explanatory note on extent of manifestation if considered important (see [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), [5.20.9.2](/DCRMR/phys-desc/Extent-of-manifestation/#5.20.9.2)).